joelparkerhenderson/demo-rust-axum/README.md

 </details>

-## Get books as structs from a data source
+## 11. Create a data store of books

-Suppose we want our app to be a catalog of books.
+Suppose we want our app to be a data store of books.

 Create a book struct: